 After having trained as a gymnast and ballet dancer, he obtained a BA at EDDC (now ArtEZ) in Arnhem – The Netherlands where he studied Complex Movement, Release Technique, Alexander Technique, Composition, Choreographic Structure, Theory, Improvisation under the lead of several leading figures linked to American Postmodernism such as Eva Karkzag, Steve Paxton, Lisa Kraus, Jennifer Lacey, K.J.
 Holmes, Mimi Goese, Yvonne Meyer, Tony Thatcher.

 Since 1995 he has collaborated with many renowned artists such as Benoit Lachambre, Virgilio Sieni, Nigel Charnock, Jennifer Lacey, Eva Karczag, Karine Ponties, Peter Pleyer, while developing his work as an independent author.

-In 2002 he established his own company Compagnia STALKER_Daniele Albanese in order to investigate dance as a language in terms of relationship between closed and open structures, in search of a choreographic sign which would be precise and mutable at the same time.
+In 2002 he established his own company Compagnia STALKER_Daniele Albanese in order to explore dance as a language, namely the relationship between closed and open structures, in quest of a choreographic sign which would be fixed and in mutation at the same time.

-His research inhabits the constant flow that goes from the body as an object to the body as a subject through a flux of transformations in which gestures become abstractions and viceversa.
+His research explores the constant flow that goes from the body as an object to the body as a subject through a flux of transformations in which gestures become abstractions and viceversa.

-His works explore the hybrid forms that arise in the transition from a place to another, from a movement to another, in which boundaries are not seen as obstacles but rather as a point of turmoil that generates new ways of encountering the audience, thus leading it to unusual dimensions of perception.
+His works display the hybrid forms that arise in the transition from a place to another, from a movement to another, where boundaries are not seen as obstacles but rather as a point of turmoil that generates new ways of encountering the audience, thus leading to unusual dimensions of perception.

-His shows have been presented in several international theatres and festivals.
+His performances have been presented in several internationally renowned theatres and festivals.

-Since 2017 he is an associate artist with Nanou Associazione Culturale.
+Since 2017 he has been an associate artist with Nanou Associazione Culturale.